Manuel-West/PROKI-Hackathon-Visionsmiths/README.md

 The sheet metal part will be fed into a preprocess pipeline containing the follwoing steps:

-    1. pre-segementation using the ultalytic fast-sam.
+    1. pre-segementation using ultalytic fast-sam.

 [More info to fast-sam here](https://github.com/ultralytics/ultralytics/blob/main/docs/en/models/fast-sam.md)